A-Z of Fresh Ideas for Your Home: Part Three (M-R)

 When it comes to the floor, you'll want to choose either natural stone or stone effect tiles.
 Here at Walls and Floors, we have plenty of both.
 Natural stone is more expensive and it requires treatment and maintenance, whilst stone effect tiles are every bit as realistic as the real thing, but they don't require any ongoing maintenance - you lay them, and that's that.
 These Beige Relic Stone Effect Tiles are a good option:

-If the real deal is an absolute must for you, then you could try our Roquefort Limestone Tiles.
+If the real deal is an absolute must for you, then you could try our Natural Limestone Tiles.
 Alternatively, you might like to go for a wood effect floor option.
-Again, bare floorboards are a traditional option – but they require regular treatment and sanding, and they often splinter along the edges of the planks.
+Again, bare floorboards are a traditional option - but they require regular treatment and sanding, and they often splinter along the edges of the planks.
 Wood effect tiles are a much nicer alternative.
 They also come in a variety of styles, whilst your floorboards are limited to just the one.
-For a rustic flooring finish, try our Vintage Wood Plank Tiles:

 Once you've got your floor and your table in place, it's time to turn your attention to those walls.
 As you'll notice in the image above, some country cottages have a wall of stunning masonry brick.
 If you like in a new build semi-detached in Luton, your living room might not have that.
 But fear not - you can create the brick wall effect with the introduction of Serpentine Stone Effect Tiles!
 Each tile contains 18 faux brick pieces, in a wonderful masonry stone design; allowing you to create your own rustic wall in no time at all!